Skip to content

 You get in contact with your desired clinic/surgeon, go through an initial examination/consultation, and set a date for the surgery.
 Your physician provides you with the necessary information about everything you should and shouldn’t do before the surgery.

 Once the day comes, another examination, this time in more detail, is done.
-Your hair is trimmed, your new hairline is drawn, and you are informed about the next steps of the surgical procedure as well as what you should do and don’t do following the surgery.
+Your hair is trimmed, your new hairline is drawn, and you are informed about the next steps of the surgical procedure, as well as what you should and shouldn’t do following the surgery.

 Harvesting